 “Crowding In” Healthy Foods

-Adding more good foods into your diet is never a bad idea, and if you’d like to make “crowding in” a thing in your life, you can start by exploring adding more fruit, vegetables, whole foods, appropriate proteins and water to your diet.
+Adding more good foods into your diet is never a bad idea, and if you’d like to make “crowding in” a thing in your life, you can start by exploring adding more water, vegetables, whole foods, appropriate proteins and water to your diet and why not some laughter.
 These form the foundation of any healthy diet, as they will provide a lot of the essential nutrients and minerals you need, while ensuring you get the energy boost to tackle your to-do list on any given day.
 The more healthy foods you can “crowd in”, even when it comes to weekends where you might not be so keen to cook, the better.